San Antonio Public Library: Latino Collection

 The collection is made up of materials in Spanish, and by and about Latinx authors.
-Items can be checked out for 3 weeks and returned to any branch location with a Variance form.
-Patrons interested in checking out items would see the reference desk on the 1st floor.
+Items can be checked out for three weeks and returned to any branch location with a variance form.
+Patrons interested in checking out items should see the reference desk on the 1st floor.

 Previous buildings

 The previous Central Library building at 203 S St. Marys Street was renovated and reopened in 1998.
 The building, which is located on the River Walk, was renamed the International Center and is primarily used as office space.
-It houses the City's Department of International Affairs, the San Antonio Convention and Visitors Bureau, the Trade Commission of Mexico-BancoMext, Casa Tamaulipas, and Casa Nuevo Leonthe as well as the headquarters for the building's primary tenant, the North American Development Bank.
+It houses the city's Department of International Affairs, the San Antonio Convention and Visitors Bureau, the Trade Commission of Mexico-BancoMext, Casa Tamaulipas, and Casa Nuevo Leonthe as well as the headquarters for the building's primary tenant, the North American Development Bank.

 The original San Antonio Public Library building, which backs up to the Riverwalk at 210 Market Street, served as the main library from 1930 to 1968, and was from 1968 to 2005 the home of the Hertzberg Circus Museum.
 In 2006, it was leased to the National Western Art Foundation and underwent renovation to currently house the Dolph and Janie Briscoe Western Art Museum.